JamesSkemp/words/content/post/on-love-thoughts-from-movies.md

 +++
-title = "On Love - Thoughts from movies" summary = "Thoughts on love, from the movies." draft = false comments = true date = "2007-08-06T20:52:00-05:00"
+title = "On Love - Thoughts from movies" description = "Thoughts on love, from the movies." draft = false comments = true date = "2007-08-06T20:52:00-05:00"